PCigales/DLNAmpvRenderer/README.md

 A script in Python 3 to turn mpv into a DLNA/UPnP renderer

 DLNAmpvRenderer is an application written in Python 3 designed as a wrapper for mpv to use the player as a DLNA/UPnP renderer, on a computer running under Windows.
 The script does not need any other package, only the presence of an executable of mpv is required.
 The application has been tested with a few DLNA controlers (Windows Media Player Digital Media Controller, Bubble UPnP, UPnPlay, DLNAPlayOn) but should work with any DLNA compliant controler.
 Subtitles management is enabled through the DIDL description ('subtitlefileuri' or 'captioninfo'/'captioninfoex' tags) or the use of a 'captioninfo.sec' header in the response to the HEAD/GET request for the content to be played.
+Several instances can run in parallel provided they use different ports and names.

 To install the application: